heyjul3s/artifak/packages/fluidsizing/README.md

 # `@artifak/fluidsizing`

-A utility function that computes a fluid sizing value based on the min and max values provided.
+A utility function that computes a fluid sizing value based on the min and max values provided, eliminating the need for specifying width based media queries.
+Alternatively, docs can be found at [Artifak Fluid Sizing](https://www.artifak.dev/?content=Typography).

 ## Installation